htetoozin/node-express-api-starter/README.md

 This project provides `local` and `s3 cloud` storage.

 ## Local Upload
-If you want to upload in local, file is stored in the `app/public` directory.
+If you want to to upload in local, file is stored in the `app/public` directory.
 ```
 FILESYSTEM_DRIVER=public
 ```